Halvosaurus34/wet-bat-challenge/README.md

 1. The database needs to be more complex to handle all the requests and different kinds of data
 2. Add user authentication
-3. Add a search functionality to teh webpage
+3. Add a search functionality to the webpage
 4. Add tour database
 5. Add invoicing